xyproto/sdl2-examples/README.md

 -----------------------------------------------------------

 * GCCGo, after the sdl2 package was changed (possibly due to gccgo supporting an older version of the Go language than the Go compiler)
+* Rust and Rust-Cargo (several errors that are not related to sdl2 nor the sample code)

 General information